xubingyue/avocadodb/Documentation/Books/Manual/Troubleshooting/DatafileDebugger.md

 and prompt for whether to attempt to fix it.

     WARNING: The journal was not closed properly, the last entries are corrupted.
-             This might happen ArangoDB was killed and the last entries were not fully written to disk.
+             This might happen AvocadoDB was killed and the last entries were not fully written to disk.

     Wipe the last entries (Y/N)?